stevenc-stb/spdx-3-model/model/Hardware/Classes/Hardware.md

 # Hardware

 ## Summary

-Class that describes a instance of Hardware.
+Class that describes an instance of Hardware.

 ## Description

 A hardware artifact is a distinct unit related to hardware.

 ## Metadata

 - name: Hardware
 - SubclassOf: /Core/Element
 - Instantiability: Abstract

 ## Properties

 - organizationalEntity
   - type: /Core/Organization
   - minCount: 1